Volunteer State Community College

 Volunteer State Community College (Vol State) is a public community college in Gallatin, Tennessee.
 It is part of the Tennessee Board of Regents.

 Vol State serves the suburban Nashville community.
 The main campus of the college is 30 miles (48 km) to the northeast in the Nashville suburb of Gallatin.
 In total, Vol State serves 11 counties in northern Middle Tennessee: Clay, Jackson, Macon, Overton, Pickett, Putnam, Robertson, Smith, Sumner, Trousdale, and Wilson.

-Vol State has six major divisions: Health Sciences, Nursing, Humanities, Business and Technology, Social Science and Education, and Math and Science.
-Popular programs at the school include Radiologic Technology, Physical Therapist Assistant, Criminal Justice, Education, Pre-Nursing, and Communications.
-The college has a television studio, a radio station, and recording studios.
-It offers an Entertainment Media Production program and classes in recording, video production, web design and music business.
-Many students choose the university prep program General Studies which prepares them for transfer to four-year colleges and universities.

 The main campus is located in Gallatin.
 The college also has degree-granting centers in Livingston, Tennessee, Springfield and Cookeville.
 Vol State offers classes in traditional, online, and hybrid formats.

 Academics

 Vol State offers more than 100 programs of study in six major divisions: Health Sciences, Math and Science, Humanities, Business and Technology, Nursing, and Social Science and Education.
 The college is accredited by the Southern Association of Colleges and Schools to award the A.A. (associate of arts), A.S. (associate of science), A.A.S (associate of applied science), A.S.T (associate of science in teaching), and A.F.A (associate of fine arts) degrees.
 The college also offers numerous technical certificates in a variety of disciplines.
 Vol State participates in the Tennessee Promise and TN Reconnect programs, which, respectively, provide tuition-free classes for graduating high school seniors, and adult students who don't already have a college degree.
 It also offers some financial aid assistance for people with a degree who are considering pursuing a new degree.